 As part of the courses students visit galleries and exhibitions in London and further afield, such as Paris.

-Miss Hayley Troughton, BA, Art and Photography
+Miss Hayley Troughton, BA, Art and Lead Teacher of Photography

 Back to Academic Departments